NLnetLabs/routinator/source/json-metrics.rst

     If the repository failed to update, then these numbers are from the stored old data.

-    Each element of this object contains a :ref:`publication metrics value <doc_routinator_metrics_json_publication>`
+    Each element of this object contains a :ref:`publication metrics value
-    as described below.
-In addition, there is a member ``type`` that describes whether the repository is an RRDP or rsync repository.
+    <json-metrics:publication metrics>` as described below.
+In addition, there
+    is a member ``type`` that describes whether the repository is an RRDP or rsync repository.

 ``vrpsAddedLocally``
     The number of :term:`VRPs <Validated ROA Payload (VRP)>` added to the final data set from :doc:`local exceptions<local-exceptions>`.

 ``rsync``
     Metrics for updates via rsync.

     This is an object with one element for each repository that was updated via rsync during the last validation run.
-Each element contains an :ref:`rsync update metrics value <doc_routinator_metrics_json_rsync>`
-    as described below.
+Each element contains an :ref:`rsync update metrics value <json-metrics:rsync update metrics>` as described below.

 ``rrdp``
     Metrics for updates via RRDP.

     This is an object with one element for each repository that was updated via rsync during the last validation run.
-Each element contains an :ref:`RRDP update metrics value <doc_routinator_metrics_json_rrdp>`
-    as described below.
+Each element contains an :ref:`RRDP update metrics value <json-metrics:rrdp update metrics>` as described below.

 ``rtr``
     Metrics for the built-in RTR server.
 See
-    :ref:`RTR metrics <doc_routinator_metrics_json_rtr>` below.
+    :ref:`RTR metrics <json-metrics:rtr server metrics>` below.

 ``http``
     Metrics for the built-in HTTP server.
-See :ref:`HTTP metrics <doc_routinator_metrics_json_http>` below.
+See :ref:`HTTP metrics <json-metrics:http server metrics>` below.

-.. _doc_routinator_metrics_json_publication:

 Publication Metrics
 """""""""""""""""""